rya-sge/access-denied/_posts/2026-09-02-hyperliquid-oracle-mark-price.md

 Underneath all of them sits a single mechanism: every validator computes a weighted median of external spot venues roughly every three seconds and publishes it onchain, and the clearinghouse takes a stake-weighted median of those submissions.
 Two medians in series, one over venues and one over validators.
 Everything else in this article is either built on top of that number or is the special case where no external price exists to build it from.

-This article takes that construction apart: how the oracle price is assembled and why the aggregation is shaped the way it is, how the mark price differs from it and why both are needed, what a single three-second tick sets in motion across margin and funding, what happens for assets with no external reference, and where the trust sits once the medians have done their work.
+This article takes that construction apart: how the oracle price is assembled and why the aggregation is built the way it is, how the mark price differs from it and why both are needed, what a single three-second tick sets in motion across margin and funding, what happens for assets with no external reference, and where the trust sits once the medians have done their work.

 > This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and several custom skills